 California state rules are explained in more detail below, but a number of them focus on identifying and handling older drivers who may have become unsafe.
 Specifically, California:

-Special rules apply to drivers who are 70 and older who seek to renew their licenses.
+Special rules apply to drivers who are 70 and older and seek to renew their licenses.

 Time limits: Drivers age 70 and older must renew in person every five years.
 (The California Department of Motor Vehicles gave an automatic one-year extension to drivers whose licenses were set to expire from March 1 to Dec.
 31 2020 due to the COVID-19 pandemic.